walterfreeman/music/syllabus.md

 I try to be quite accommodating of students' medical, disability-related, and personal challenges.
 If there is anything I can do to help you, whether it is related to a disability, a medical condition, or anything else, please let me know.

-I have an excellent working relationship with ODS and will do anything in my power to make your experience in my class a good one.
 However, you *must* communicate with me; except for emergency situations, I will be much more flexible if I know in advance what is going on than if you show up at the end of the term and let me know *then* why you've been missing class all term.
+(Of course, this doesn't apply to registered ODS students; I don't need to know the details of your medical situation for me to provide accommodations they request on your behalf.)

 If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS) at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, located in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
 ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.

+I have an excellent working relationship with ODS and will do anything in my power to make your experience in my class a good one.

 **Incompletes:** A grade of "incomplete" may be given to any student who is unable to complete the course material by to the end of the semester due to unavoidable problems outside their control.
-This is a "grade pending" status that allows you to finish up the course in the future and then receive a grade.
+This is a "grade pending" status that allows you to finish up the course in the future and then receive a grade without having to retake the course or pay tuition again.
 In general, any student who is unable to meaningfully participate in class for a period of two weeks or more due to

 * serious illness or injury, physical or mental;
 * caregiving for the serious illness of a family member;